We help people improve their quality of life by providing excellent care. Contact us today to discover how we can help.

 - Threatening physical attacks against people and/or objects

-Why Consider Inpatient Treatment at Valley Behavioral Health System
+Why Consider Treatment for Intermittent Explosive Disorder at Valley Behavioral Health System in Fort Smith, Arkansas

 There are inpatient treatment programs designed specifically to meet the needs of people suffering from intermittent explosive disorder.
 When you enter an inpatient program, you are removing yourself from the stressful influences of the outside world.
 You can focus solely on healing.
 Your time in inpatient care is designed to be one of education, behavior modification, and personal growth.
 You will learn how to gain back control of your emotions so that you can start living a happy, healthy, and productive life.

-At Valley Behavioral, we make our patients the sole priority.
-We want to be held at the highest level of accountability so that we can make sure that all of our patients are receiving the excellent, life-changing treatment that they deserve.
+At our mental health rehab center, we make our patients the sole priority.
+We want to be held at the highest level of accountability so that we can make sure that all of our patients are receiving the excellent, life-changing rehab that they deserve.
 We have a team of caring staff who will provide a full continuum of care under the direct supervision of board-certified psychiatrists.
 Our team consists of therapists, social workers, psychiatric nurses, educational and recreational specialists, and other qualified mental health professionals who aim to provide you with the comfort of knowing that all of your needs will be taken care of.

-When you arrive at our treatment center, you will participate in a comprehensive assessment so that we can learn all the pertinent information required for providing a recommendation for an appropriate level of care.
-Once you have been provided with the recommendation, you will meet with a team of care managers who will work with you in developing an individualized treatment plan that will guide you through the treatment process.
-At Valley Behavioral, we use a variety of therapeutic techniques that are tailored to meet the needs identified in your treatment plan.
+When you arrive at our rehab center, you will participate in a comprehensive assessment so that we can learn all the pertinent information required for providing a recommendation for an appropriate level of care.
+Once you have been provided with the recommendation, you will meet with a team of care managers who will work with you in developing an individualized treatment plan that will guide you through the rehab process.
+At our behavioral health rehab center, we use a variety of therapeutic techniques that are tailored to meet the needs identified in your treatment plan.
 Examples of the therapeutic techniques used include:

 Individual therapy: Individual therapy sessions are held in a confidential setting where you will meet on a one-to-one basis with a licensed therapist.
 These sessions are held at least once per week, but additional sessions can occur if you need or request them, or if your therapist believes that it would be a beneficial asset to your treatment plan.